 Gwaun Hepste is on Ordnance Survey (OS) map OL 12.

 The OS grid reference is SN 935 123.

 After 5 miles, take the A4059 at roundabout towards Brecon.

 Bear left at next two junctions, following waterfall signs to Gwaun Hepste car park which is on left.

 Gwaun Hepste is a pay and display car park, managed by the Brecon Beacons National Park Authority.

-The parking charge is £4 and the machine only takes coins - please make sure you have the correct money with you (1p and 2p coins are not accepted).
+The ticket machine takes cards or coins (if you pay by coins make sure you have the correct money with you as the machine does not give change and 1p and 2p coins are not accepted).